Date Released: May 19, 2017 (May 12, 2017 – UK)

 Noomi Rapace … Elizabeth Shaw

 The story of Alien: Covenant was said to see Shaw and David go to the Engineer’s homeworld and find out why and how they created the xenomorphs.
-The story will have connections to Ripley and Giger’s original xenomorph will return.
+The story was said to connections to Ripley and Giger’s original xenomorph would return.
 In November 2015, Fox released the plot synopsis for the Prometheus sequel, now titled Alien Covenant.
 Covenant is the name of a colony ship that comes across a planet that contains David as its only inhabitant.
+The events in Alien Covenant take place 10 years after what happened in Prometheus.
+Michael Fassbender will be playing two androids – David on the planet and Walter who is part of the Covenant crew.
+The original title was confirmed to be Alien: Paradise Lost which was a reference to the Engineer’s planet – Paradise.
+A few months later, 20th Century Fox announced the film’s title as Alien: Covenant.

 Alien Covenant Production

-Alien: Covenant will be filming in Sydney, Australia and Milford Sound in New Zealand in late March 2016/early April 2016.
-It was revealed that Michael Fassbender will be filming for 16 weeks.
+Alien: Covenant filmed in Sydney, Australia and Milford Sound in New Zealand in late March 2016/early April 2016.
+It was revealed that Michael Fassbender would be filming for 16 weeks.

 “Shooting will be a mix of location and studio shoots with location requiting “monumental forest and monumental rock and the rest will be in the studio with fairly formidable CGI.
 The Martian was made for the most part 94 pecent in a Budapest studio.
 With green screen I now can’t tell what was studio and what was shot in Wadi Rum.”
 Ridley Scott